 Treatment might include vaginal moisturiser, or topical (vaginal) oestrogen – which can be applied directly applied to the vagina

-A game-changing treatment is the MonaLisa Touch, which is a laser treatment for vulvo-vaginal atrophy has now been introduced at London’s Twenty-Five Harley Street with outstanding results.
+A game-changing treatment is the MonaLisa Touch, which is a laser treatment for vulvo-vaginal atrophy has now been introduced with outstanding results.
 The MonaLisa Touch® laser therapy acts by reshaping and regenerating the atrophic vaginal tissue.
 It restores the healthy functionality of the vagina without the side effects of oestrogen.
 One study has shown improvements of 90% in vaginal laxity, 85% in vaginal itching, 84% in vaginal burning, 76% in dryness and 72% in pain during sex, after 3 sessions of MonaLisa Touch®.

 Vaginismus is an involuntary tightening of muscles around the vagina whenever penetration is tried.
 Sufferers can have their sex life totally disrupted, and when intercourse can happen it is often painful.